cself17/Bootstrap-Portfolio/README.md

 This is a portfolio website that contains 3 pages: about, contact, and projects page.

-The purpose of building this website was to practice bootstrap by only using bootstrap.
+The purpose of building this website was to practice bootstrap by only using bootstrap to stylize it.